YecineA/elb-authentication-cognito/README.md

   a.
 Select "Cognito User Pool"

   b.
-Configure the callback URL(s) : https://elbdevlabs.yecine.myinstance.com/oauth2/idpresponse
+Configure the callback URL(s) l: https://yourdomain.com/oauth2/idpresponse

 This tells Cognito where to redirect the User once authenticated, Cognito needs to redirect the authenticated user back to the LoadBalancer.
-To find out what is the DNS name of your LoadBalancer, please refer to the
+Your Application Load Balancer (ALB) was created as part of a template and a DNS Alias record was created using a custom domain name.
+Please ask your instructor to know what is the domain name of your ALB.

+If your ALB DNS name is elbdevlabs.yecine.myinstance.com, the callback URL(s) will be : https://elbdevlabs.yecine.myinstance.com/oauth2/idpresponse

   c.
 Allowed  OAuth Flows: Authorization code grant